 Microgreens can be grown in a variety of mediums.
 Some gardeners prefer shallow trays or containers of soil, while others opt for soil mats that come with preset kits.
 Still, others wave goodbye to soils completely and opt for hydroponic growing setups.
 If your microgreens are wilting, it may be prudent to consider the type of medium you are using.

 Choosing a growth medium often depends on what type of microgreens you are looking to grow.
-It may take a few tries to find the best soil blend for your microgreens to grow best.
+It may take a few tries to find the best medium for your microgreens to grow best.

-In general, as a good rule of thumb, larger seeds require soil while smaller seeds work best with grow mats.
-These grow mats are generally not reusable and usually fall apart or become too compacted to grow more seedlings after the first harvest.
+In general, as a good rule of thumb, larger seeds require soil or coconut coir while smaller seeds work best with grow mats.

 Incorrect Soil pH